Tottenham v United: Your guide to the game

 As we count down to the game, here’s the key information you need to know…

-WILL IT BE SHOWN ON MUTV?
+WILL THIS GAME BE SHOWN ON MUTV?

 HAVE WE PLAYED IN SHANGHAI BEFORE?

 The Reds have played in Shanghai on three previous occasions, the last of which saw us suffer a disappointing 4-1 defeat against Borussia Dortmund in the ICC in 2016.
-Four years earlier, we also faced Shanghai Shenhua ahead of the 2012/13 season and won 1-0 courtesy of Shinji Kagawa’s strike.
+Four years earlier, we faced local side Shanghai Shenhua ahead of the 2012/13 season and won 1-0 courtesy of Shinji Kagawa’s strike.
 Our first visit to the Chinese city came in 1999, when goals from Ole Gunnar Solskjaer and Teddy Sheringham ensured the Reds beat Shenhua 2-0.

-United have played at the Shanghai Stadium during our three previous trips to Shanghai, yet on this occasion United will play at the Hongkou Stadium - home to local side Shanghai Greenland Shenhua.
+United have played at the Shanghai Stadium during our three previous trips to the city, yet on this occasion United will play at the Hongkou Stadium - home to local side Shanghai Greenland Shenhua.
 The 33,000-capacity arena was originally built in 1955 and at the time was China’s first ever football-specific arena.
 However, since then it has been redeveloped, and the modern Hongkou Stadium was opened again in 1999.

 WHAT IS THE INTERNATIONAL CHAMPIONS CUP?